Tama Tonga: Seven-time IWGP Tag Team Champion (2019–2022)

-Bullet Club departure and Hontai (2022–present)
+Bullet Club departure, expanding of G.O.D, final days in NJPW (2022–2024)

-At No Surrender, Jay White interfered in the Guerrillas of Destiny's match against former Bullet Club stablemates Karl Anderson and Doc Gallows by hitting his finishing move Bladerunner on Tonga causing them to lose the match.
+At No Surrender, Jay White interfered in G.O.D.'s match against former Bullet Club stablemates Karl Anderson and Doc Gallows by hitting his finishing move Bladerunner on Tonga causing them to lose the match.
 Afterwards, White, Chris Bey, and the Good Brothers all gave the 'too sweet' hand gesture in the middle of the ring signalling that Tonga and Loa had been kicked out of the group.
-In the 2022 New Japan Cup, Tonga faced Evil in the second round; during the match House of Torture attacked Tonga only to briefly be saved by the Japanese division of Bullet Club only to have them also turned on Guerrillas of Destiny and Jado.
+In the 2022 New Japan Cup, Tonga faced Evil in the second round.
+During the match, House of Torture attacked Tonga, only to briefly be saved by the Japanese division of Bullet Club, before they also turned on G.O.D. and Jado.
 The following night, after losing to Bullet Club in a six-man tag team match, Tonga announced that Guerrillas of Destiny would become a stable.
-In March Tonga, Loa and Jado formed an alliance with Ryusuke Taguchi and Master Wato and later Hiroshi Tanahashi and joined the Hontai stable which represents New Japan.
+In March, Tonga, Loa and Jado formed an alliance with Ryusuke Taguchi and Master Wato (and later Hiroshi Tanahashi), and joined the Hontai stable which represents New Japan.

-At Wrestling Dontaku, Tonga defeated EVIL to win the NEVER Openweight Championship, his first New Japan singles championship.
+At Wrestling Dontaku, Tonga defeated Evil to win the NEVER Openweight Championship, his first New Japan singles championship.
 He lost the title to Karl Anderson at Dominion 6.12 in Osaka-jo Hall, ending his reign at 42 days.
 Also at the event, Tonga was announced to be a part of the G1 Climax 32 tournament in July, where he would compete in the B Block.
 He finished with 10 points, defeating IWGP World Heavyweight Champion Jay White to advance to the semi-finals.
 In the semi-finals match, Tonga was defeated by A Block winner Kazuchika Okada, therefore failing to make the finals.
 Due to knocking White out of the tournament, Tonga earned an IWGP World Heavyweight Championship match on October 10 at Declaration of Power, however failed to capture the title from White at the event.
 Tonga later defeated Anderson to regain the NEVER Openweight Championship at Wrestle Kingdom 17, becoming the first to win a NJPW title from a WWE contracted wrestler since the two companies' past partnership ended in 1985.
+At Wrestling Dontaku on May 3, he lost the title to David Finlay, ending his second reign at 119 days.